Formal $P$-Gevrey series solutions of first order holomorphic PDEs: Introduction

 \begin{teor} Consider the partial differential equation (\ref{Eq.
 Main Eq}) where $F(\00,\00)=\00$, and $\mu:=\frac{\partial F}{\partial \yy}(\00,\00)$ is an invertible matrix.
 If $P$ divides $L(P)$, equation (\ref{Eq.
 Main Eq}) has a unique formal power series solution $\widehat{\yy}\in \C[[\xx]]^N$.
 Moreover, $\widehat{\yy}$ is a $P$-$1$--Gevrey series. \end{teor}

+The notion of $P$-Gevrey series was introduced by J. Mozo-Fern\'{a}ndez and R. Sch\"{a}fke in Ref. \cite{MS19} in the framework of asymptotic expansions and summability with respect to a germ of an analytic function, and it generalizes the notion of Gevrey series in one variable.
+Our aim is prove Theorem \ref{Thm Main Result} resorting only on the ideas of this recent theory instead of using previous results on divergent solutions of systems of holomorphic PDEs, see, e.g., \cite{GerardTahara}.

 Equation (\ref{Eq.
-Main Eq}) falls into the category of singular first order holomorphic PDEs of the form where $L_1=\sum_{j=1}^d X_j(\xx) \d_{x_j}$ is a germ of a holomorphic vector field, singular at $\00\in\C^d$, i.e., $X_j(\00)=0$, for all $j=1,\dots,d$.
+Main Eq}) falls into the category of singular first order PDEs where $L_1=\sum_{j=1}^d X_j(\xx) \d_{x_j}$ is a germ of a holomorphic vector field, singular at $\00\in\C^d$, i.e., $X_j(\00)=0$, for all $j=1,\dots,d$.
 The convergence vs. rate of divergence of formal power series solutions of (\ref{Eq.
-Main 2}) has been studied extensively by several authors, see e.g., \cite{Oshima73,Kaplan79,Hibino99,Hibino04,Yamazawa2000,Ouchi05}.
+Main 2}) has been studied extensively by several authors, see, e.g., Refs. \cite{Oshima73,Kaplan79,Hibino99,Hibino04,Yamazawa2000,Ouchi05}.
 These growth properties depend on conditions on $S=\{\xx\in\C^d : X_j(\xx)=0, j=1,\dots,d\}$ or on its associated ideal $(X_1,\dots,X_d)\subseteq \C\{\xx\}$, and on non-resonance conditions on $\mu$ and the Jacobian matrix $\Lambda:=\left(\d_{x_i}X_j(\00)\right)_{i,j}$ that we will explain below.
-Then, if $S$ is an analytic submanifold, c.f. \cite{Kaplan79,Yamazawa2000}, by choosing a suitable analytic coordinate system $\xxi=(\xi_1,\dots,\xi_d)$ of $(\C^d,\00)$ where $S$ is the zero set of some of these coordinates, and $\Lambda$ is in canonical Jordan form, the convergence or a Gevrey type of solutions can be obtained.
-For instance, by means of a Newton polyhedron associated to $L_1$ that generalizes the Newton--Malgrange polygon which is familiar in the study of ODEs at irregular singular points.
+Then, if $S$ is an analytic submanifold, c.f., Refs. \cite{Kaplan79,Yamazawa2000}, by choosing a suitable analytic coordinate system $\xxi=(\xi_1,\dots,\xi_d)$ of $(\C^d,\00)$ where $S$ is the zero set of some of these coordinates, and $\Lambda$ is in canonical Jordan form, the convergence or a Gevrey type of solutions can be obtained.
+For a recent account on these results see Ref. \cite{LastraTahara19} and the references therein.